The Philadelphia Chapter of

 West Chester, Pennsylvania

 In September 2020, Mr. Thibaut de Ladoucette was elected Chairman of the Board of Directors of Lesaffre, headquartered in Marcq-en-Barœul, a suburb of Lille, France.
-He has been a Lesaffre Board Member since 2006.
+He had been a Lesaffre Board Member since 2006.

 “Working together to better nourish and protect the planet.”